Disney’s Fort Wilderness Resort and Campground Pools (Photos and Amenities)

 The Meadow Snack Bar is the quick-service dining location at the pool.

 See our guide to refillable mugs at Fort Wilderness for info on the beverage refill station at the pool.
-You can view the current pool bar menu with prices on Disney’s site.
+On our last visit, the refill station was out of order, and they were giving guests bottled water and soda.

 A refillable beverage station is available at the pool.